Port of Opportunities

 – 20-year contract with Shell for up to 200 kbpd in guaranteed volume.

-– Expansion plan to prepare the terminal to store (up to 10 million barrels), treat and mix crude oil.
+– Expansion plan to get the terminal to store (7-10 million barrels), treat and mix oil.

 – Licensed capacity for 1.2 mbpd.

 – Oil transhipment operations began in 2016.

 – BP-Prumo joint venture.